 Quietly, hidden within the forested slopes of Lawu Mountain.
-Candi Sukuh or tourists know as Sukuh Temple portrays a pyramid-esque architecture resembling that of a Mesoamerican temple.
+Candi Sukuh or tourists know as Sukuh Temple portrays a pyramid-Esque architecture resemble of a mesoamerican temple.
 Its architecture belongs to an enigmatic Hindu temple.
-While it looks a lot different than other Hindu Temple in Java.
+But it looks a lot different than other Hindu temples in Java.

-While driving away from downtown Solo to the highlands of Lawu Mountain.
+Glimpse a different scene on the way to Lawu highland.
 The scenery of rice fields gradually transitions into tea plantations among the steep valleys.
 The air and pleasantly cool temperature shall immediately greet visitors.
 What an escapement and a world away from the tropical heat of lowland Java.

 The stand-offish construction of Candi Sukuh is beautifully proportioned in a humble sized-site of one hectare.
 Unlike most Hindu-Buddhist temples that have a large square shrine.
 Its central structure is a step pyramid.
-Along with stairs leading up the center to the top.
+That comes along with stairs leading up the center to the top.

 Candi Sukuh Entrance Fee